trixi-framework/smesh/development.md

 4) Create a pull request from your fork's branch to Yggdrasil's `master` branch and name it appropriately (e.g., `[smesh] update to version v0.2.4`)
 5) Wait for all tests in Yggdrasil to pass.
 If they don't, find the error and fix it.
-6) Wait for the Yggdrasil PR to be merged to `master`..
+6) Wait for the Yggdrasil PR to be merged to `master`.
 After an appropriate waiting period (1-2 business days), you can ask nicely in the `#binarybuilder` on the Julia Slack if someone could merge your PR.
 7) Once the Yggdrasil CI has built the new artifacts from its updated `master` branch, it